Neuro-evolutionary evidence for a universal fractal primate brain shape: Introduction

-Besides revealing a symmetry in nature hidden under much apparent complexity, our results indicates a conservation of some quantities across evolution.
-We will show that these results further provide us with a new and powerful tool to express and analyze cortical morphology.
-As an example, we will calculate the effects of human aging across spatial scales and show that the effects are highly scale-dependent.
+Besides revealing a symmetry in nature hidden under much apparent complexity, our results indicate a conservation of morphological relationships across evolution.
+We will show that these results further provide us with a new and powerful tool to express and analyse cortical morphology.
+As an example, we will calculate the effects of human ageing across spatial scales and show that the effects are highly scale-dependent.